Who is Mr. M?

 My obligatory backstory

 I am a tech enthusiast and polyglot who loves video games and animation.
-As a kid, I was fascinated by the behind-the-scenes action of my favorite video games, cartoons, and movies.
+As a kid, I was fascinated by all the behind-the-scenes action of my favorite video games, cartoons, and movies.
 This eventually grew into dreams of someday becoming an animator and game designer.

 Later in my childhood, I discovered that much of the “magic” behind games and animation simply involves math, art, and computer skills.
-This led me to pursue a B.S. in Mathematics and Computer Science in college.
+So, this led me to pursue a B.S. in Mathematics and Computer Science in college.
 After completing my undergrad, I decided to further my education with a M.S. in Management Information Systems to learn more about technology and develop my business skills.

 Throughout my studies, I focused on the intersection of people and technology, also known as Human-Centered Computing.
 This passion ultimately inspired me to start my business, Mr. M Interactive, where I create games and other media as a side hustle.